linz/open-data-registry-cdk/README.md

 LINZ has a growing collection of publicly available datasets:

 - ~3.5 TB of _elevation models_ in the form of Limited Error Raster Compression (LERC) Cloud Optimized GeoTIFFs (COGs)
-- ~95 TB of _satellite and aerial imagery_ in the form of losslessly compessed WebP COGs and losslessly compressed ZSTD near-infrared COGs.
+- ~95 TB of _satellite and aerial imagery_ in the form of losslessly compressed WebP COGs and losslessly compressed ZSTD near-infrared COGs.

 These datasets are stored in AWS S3 with associated [STAC metadata](https://stacspec.org/).